-Tom Simonite, Microsoft Thinks DRM Can Solve the Privacy Problem, MIT TECHNOLOGY REVIEW, October 10, 2013 (emphasis added) (Craig Mundie is Senior Advisor to the CEO at Microsoft and its former Chief Research and Strategy Officer).
-65
+Tom Simonite, Microsoft Thinks DRM Can Solve the Privacy Problem, MIT TECHNOLOGY REVIEW, October 10, 2013 (emphasis added) (Craig Mundie is Senior Advisor to the CEO at Microsoft and its former Chief Research and Strategy Officer).38

-- 199. In the late 1990s and early 2000s, information rights management systems had significant limitations.
-Prior art systems did not create a trust infrastructure, wherein an independent third party represents and serves as agent for the content owner, implementing a set of restrictive rules for use of the content, and interacting and servicing customers. - 200.
-Rudementry information rights management systems such as Microsoft's PlayForSure and RealNetwork's Rhapsody were still years from being released.
+- 138. In the late 1990s and early 2000s, information rights management systems had significant limitations.
+Prior art systems did not create a trust infrastructure, wherein an independent third party represents and serves as agent for the content owner, implementing a set of restrictive rules for use of the content, and interacting and servicing customers. - 139.
+Information rights management systems such as Microsoft's PlayForSure and RealNetwork's Rhapsody were still years from being released.
 Even when these systems were released in 2004 they had significant limitations.
 Both systems lacked the ability of a third party to act as an intermediary between a content creator and a user.
-The state of the art at the time the inventions disclosed in the IRI patents were conceived underscores the inventive nature of the IRI patents. - 201.
+The state of the art at the time the inventions disclosed in the IRI patents were conceived underscores the inventive nature of the IRI patents. - 140.
 Electronic Medical Records.
 The IRI patents disclose systems and methods for controlling access to protected health information where the information is stored in one or more external databases.
-Systems for controlling access to medical records, contemporaneous to the
+Systems for controlling access to medical records, contemporaneous to the IRI patents had significant limitations that the IRI patents address.39 These systems included: (1)

-65 See also Martin Abrahams, Document Theft - IRM as a Last Line of Defense, ORACLE IRM, THE OFFICIAL BLOG, August 1, 2011, https://blogs.oracle.com/irm/ ("The relevance of IRM is clear. . . .
+38 See also Martin Abrahams, Document Theft - IRM as a Last Line of Defense, ORACLE IRM, THE OFFICIAL BLOG, August 1, 2011, https://blogs.oracle.com/irm/ ("The relevance of IRM is clear. . . .
 In a cloudy world, where perimeters are of diminishing relevance, you need to apply controls to the assets themselves.").